brockk/escalation/README.md

     ## [1] TRUE

 The BOIN dose selector natively implements stopping rules, as described by Suyu & Yuan.
-For instance, if the bottom dose is too toxic, thhe design will advise to halt:
+For instance, if the bottom dose is too toxic, the design will advise the trial halts:

 ``` r
 fit <- model %>% fit('2NTN 1TTT')